Neural Koopman prior for data assimilation

 We denote by $\Theta$ the set of all the trainable parameters of our architecture. $\Theta$ includes the coefficients of $\mathbf{K}$ along with the trainable parameters of $\phi$ and $\psi$.
 In order to obtain the desired behavior corresponding to equation~\eqref{KoopmanPrediction}, we train the architecture using the following loss terms: \begin{itemize} \item The prediction term $L_{pred}$ ensures that the long-term predictions starting from the beginning of each time series are approximately correct.
 Some works~\cite{LRAN} weigh this loss with an exponentially decaying factor that gives more importance to short term predictions, but we choose to penalize the errors on all time spans equally:

 \item The auto-encoding term $L_{ae}$ is the classical loss for auto-encoders, making sure that $\psi \circ \phi$ is close to the identity:

-\item The linearity term $L_{lin}$ is a regularisation term which favors the linearity of the learnt latent dynamics.
-It is useful to favor the long-term stability, which is not always guaranteed by the prediction loss alone:
+\item The linearity term $L_{lin}$ favors the linearity of the learnt latent dynamics.
+It is qualitatively similar to the residual in the formulation of EDMD in equation~\eqref{eq:EDMD}.

-\item The orthogonality term is a second regularisation term, prompting the complex eigenvalues of $\mathbf{K}$ to be located close to the unit circle, which favors the long-term stability of the latent predictions.
-It is particularly helpful when the dynamics are close to periodic, as explained in Appendix~\ref{orthogonality}. $||.||_F$ denotes the Frobenius norm.
+\item The orthogonality term is a regularisation term, prompting the complex eigenvalues of $\mathbf{K}$ to be located close to the unit circle, which favors the long-term stability of the latent predictions.
+It is particularly helpful when the dynamics are close to periodic, as shown by theorem~\ref{thm:periodic}. $||.||_F$ denotes the Frobenius norm.

 \end{itemize}